rf/rf.github.io/_posts/2012-04-25-how-not-to-use-titanium-studio.md

 {% include JB/setup %}

 This is a tutorial for those who are frightened by the bloat of Titanium Studio and would rather use the python scripts directly.
-It would help if you use my tool, `tsm`, to manage your Titanium SDK versions; however, if you'd rather not, replace the bottom references to
+It would help if [you use my tool, `tsm`, to manage your Titanium SDK versions](https://github.com/russfrank/tsm);
+however, if you'd rather not, replace the bottom references to

 - `tsm run 2.0.1` with `/path/to/mobilesdk/os/2.0.1/titanium.py`
 - `tsm builder.py 2.0.1 iphone` with `/path/to/mobilesdk/os/2.0.1/iphone/builder.py`
 - `tsm builder.py 2.0.1 android` with `/path/to/mobilesdk/os/2.0.1/android/builder.py`

+You can install `tsm` like this:

+{% highlight bash %}
+$ npm i -g tsm
+{% endhighlight %}

 If you're using `tsm` -- awesome!
 Grab the latest stable sdk with